-Lagging MVAr capability must be tested or demonstrated during the Summer Capability Period (May 1 through October 31, inclusive).
-Leading MVAr capability must be tested or demonstrated between January 1 and October 31, inclusive.
-Failure to test or demonstrate the resource's Reactive Power capability will result in the disqualification of the resource in the next compensation year.
-If granted an exemption for absorbing Reactive Power as described in section 3.6.6 of this manual, a resource is not required to demonstrate Leading Reactive Power capability.
-The Supplier's automatic voltage controlling equipment must be providing automatic voltage control during the demonstration period.
+- Lagging MVAr capability must be tested or demonstrated during the Summer Capability Period (May 1 through October 31, inclusive). - Normally performed during on-peak hours.
+The VSS Supplier must operate at maximum Lagging MVAr for at least one hour for the test to be acceptable. - Leading MVAr capability must be tested or demonstrated between January 1 and October 31, inclusive, unless granted an exemption for absorbing Reactive Power as described in section 3.6.7.
+Exemption from Requirement to Absorb Reactive Power. - Normally performed during off-peak hours.
+The VSS Supplier must operate at maximum Leading MVAr for at least one hour for the test to be acceptable.